jonnor/ESC-CNN-microcontroller/report/report.md

 however the authors state that more work is needed to fit the RAM constraints of desirable sensor hardware.

-The minimal amount of data transmissions would be achieved if only sending the detected noise category, requiring to perform the classification on the sensor.
+The minimal amount of data transmissions would be achieved if only sending the detected noise category, requiring to perform the classification on the sensor, case D. of figure {figure:sensornetworks-coding}.

 This motivates the problem statement of this thesis: